1972 Summer Olympics: Munich massacre

 All but three of the terrorists were killed as well.
 Although arrested and imprisoned pending trial, they were released by the West German government on 29 October 1972, in exchange for the hijacked Lufthansa Flight 615.
 Two of those three were supposedly hunted down and assassinated later by the Mossad.
 Jamal Al-Gashey, who is believed to be the sole survivor, is still living today in hiding in an unspecified African country with his wife and two children.
 The Olympic events were suspended several hours after the initial attack for the first time in the modern Olympic Games history, but once the incident was concluded, Avery Brundage, the International Olympic Committee president, declared that "the Games must go on".
 A memorial ceremony was then held in the Olympic stadium, and the competitions resumed after a stoppage of 34 hours.
-Due to the suspension, the Games were originally to close on 10 September and had been rescheduled to 11 September.
+Due to the suspension, the Games that were originally to close on 10 September were rescheduled to 11 September.
 The attack prompted heightened security at subsequent Olympics beginning with the 1976 Winter Olympics.
-Security at Olympics was heightened further beginning with the 2002 Winter Olympics, as they were the first to take place after the 2001 September 11 attacks.

-The massacre led the German federal government to re-examine its anti-terrorism policies, which at the time were dominated by a pacifist approach adopted after World War II.
+The massacre led the German federal government to re-examine its anti-terrorism policies, which at the time were dominated by a pacifist approach imposed after World War II.
 This led to the creation of the elite counter-terrorist unit GSG 9, similar to the British SAS.
-It also led Israel to launch a campaign known as Operation Wrath of God, in which those suspected of involvement were systematically tracked down and assassinated.
+It also led Israel to launch the Mossad assassinations following the Munich massacre, in which those suspected of involvement were systematically tracked down and assassinated.

 The events of the Munich massacre were chronicled in the Oscar-winning documentary, One Day in September.
-An account of the aftermath is also dramatized in three films: the 1976 made-for-TV movie 21 Hours at Munich, the 1986 made-for-TV movie Sword of Gideon and Steven Spielberg's 2005 film Munich.
-In her film 1972, Artist Sarah Morris interviews Dr. Georg Sieber, a former police psychiatrist who advised the Olympics' security team, about the events and aftermath of Black September.
+An account of the aftermath is also dramatized in three films: the 1976 made-for-TV movie 21 Hours at Munich, the 1986 made-for-TV movie Sword of Gideon, Steven Spielberg's 2005 film Munich.
+In her film 1972, Artist Sarah Morris interviews Georg Sieber, a former police psychiatrist who advised the Olympics' security team, about the events and aftermath of Black September.
+A historical drama thriller centered around the television coverage of the massacre, September 5, was released in 2024.